petter-holmberg/cpp-ref/concurrency.md

 - Avoid calling user-supplied code when holding a lock.
 That code may acquire another lock as a separate action.
 - If avoiding separate locking actions is unavoidable, define a fixed order of locking that's always consistent between threads.
 - Consider establishing a lock hierarchy, preventing a thread from locking a mutex if it already holds a lock from a lower-level mutex.
 - Avoid waiting for a thread while holding a lock.
-Thread may need to acquire the lock in order to proceed.
+The other thread may need to acquire the lock in order to proceed.
 - Prefer to join threads in the same function that started them.

-### Protecting shared data during initialization
+#### Protecting shared data during initialization

-Use `std::call_once()` instead of a mutex for lazy initialization of expensive resources.
-Williams12](#Willams12) §3.3.1
+Use `std::call_once()` together with a `std::once_flag` object instead of a mutex for lazy initialization of expensive resources.
+[Stroustrup13](#Stroustrup13) §42.3.3 [Williams12](#Willams12) §3.3.1

 **Example:**